karllhughes/personal-blog-5/_posts/2018-04-08-one-year-conference-summary.markdown

 While applying to over 40 conferences in a year was a great experience, I'm going to be pickier in the 2018.
 I love traveling, but doing one conference per month is probably too much for me at this point, so I'm hoping to take it down to 1-3 per year and will try to focus all my talks on a single niche.

-If you've got other resources for new conference speakers, I'd love to see them.
+If you've got other resources for new conference speakers, I'd love to hear about them.
 I'm still learning a ton about this process and trying to become a better speaker, so [find me on Twitter for more](https://twitter.com/karllhughes).